 A foreign person proposes to acquire leasehold interests in 5 titles of commercial land under a single agreement.
-The consideration payable for each title is \$72,500.
-The fee for the application is \$4,300.
+The total consideration payable for all titles under the agreement is \$72,500.
+The fee for the application is \$4,500.

 Majority owner rule